ya0guang/agora/README.md

 ##### Verifiability

-- [Not recommanded] Run the script `./test_verify_sfi_all.sh` to reproduce the verification results for all SPEC 2006 benchmarks tested by us.
+- [Not recommended] Run the script `./test_verify_sfi_all.sh` to reproduce the verification results for all SPEC 2006 benchmarks tested by us.
 This could take a long time to finish, so we would advice running several of the SPEC 2006 benchmarks instead.
   - **Note**: several functions may fail to verify due to the minor difference of the toolchains and too restrictive policies.
 The expected number of failed functions is below 5.
   - The verification results will be directly printed to the console.